nfaguirrec/M3C-store/README.md

 ## M3C-store

-The latest release of M3C-store (version 1.2.0, released 2019-08-09) contains 1673 molecules including carbon clusters, hydrogenated and nitrogenated carbon clusters, and fragments from the furan molecule fragmentation.
+The latest release of M3C-store (version 1.0.3, released 2023-02-17) contains 3965 molecules including carbon clusters, hydrogenated and nitrogenated carbon clusters, fragments from the furan molecule fragmentation and protonated cysteine molecule.
 Its principal aim is to include the fragments necessary to describe the fragmentation of a given molecule.
-Each molecule is available at two levels of theory: B3LYP and CCSD(T), and two basis sets: 6-311++G(d,p) and 6-311++G(3df,2p).
+Some molecules are available at two levels of theory: B3LYP and CCSD(T), and two basis sets: 6-311++G(d,p) and 6-311++G(3df,2p).
+Cysteine fragments are available at M06-2X/6-311++G(d,p).
 The files format is an extension of the popular .xyz format.
 Each molecule's file contains the energy, geometry, vibrational frequencies, symmetry and the symmetry of the electronic state.
 This database has been specially adapted as the starting point of an M3C calculation (see [M3C project](https://github.com/nfaguirrec/M3C)).

 ## Installing
 Download the .zip file from this page and extract the files,